ibm-cloudintegration/CP4I-PoT-Public/Kafka/Event_EndPoint/lab3/ReadMe.md

 ## 1. kafka-console-consumer.sh

-Receive flight landing events using open-source kafka-console-consumer.sh
+Here, you will receive flight landing events using the open-source kafka-console-consumer.sh program. <br>

 Open a Terminal Window. <br>
 ![alt text](./images/test0a.png)